 Fishing in Fort Pierce: a Quintessential Florida Adventure

-It’s got sunshine, it’s got history, it’s got an impressive mixture of species that you’ve come to expect when fishing in Florida.
+It’s got sunshine, it’s got history, and it’s got an impressive mixture of species that you’ve come to expect when fishing in Florida.
 What more could you want from your angling adventure?
 No matter whether you’re looking for a delicious dinner, a magical day on the Indian River, or an offshore big game battle, Fort Pierce holds the key to the trip of a lifetime.
-Grab your rods and reels and come discover what the Sunrise City has to offer!
+Grab your rods and reels and come discover what Sunrise City has to offer!

 Have you ever been fishing in Fort Pierce?
 What did you catch?
 Let us know in the comments below!